 - Computer science

 The Oklahoma CPA education requirements for licensure are the same.
-This means that all candidates will have met their education requirements before sitting for the CPA Exam.
+This means that all candidates will have met their education requirements before taking the CPA Exam.

 Working in a real-world environment helps CPA candidates polish their skills.
-Hence, the OAB requires all candidates to obtain at least one year of full-time experience (1,800 hours) within the four years prior to applying for certification.
-The experience must be verified by a CPA and may be in academia, public accounting, government, or industry.
+Hence, the OAB requires all candidates to have obtained at least 1 year of full-time experience (1,800 hours) within the 4 years preceding their application.
+A CPA must verify the experience and may be in academia, public accounting, government, or industry.
 The experience must be submitted via an Experience Verification Form that includes the supervising CPA's full name and license number.

 Oklahoma CPA Exam & Licensing – Cost and Fees

 The OAB requires an initial application fee of $50 for the CPA Exam.
-The exam fee for each section, $238.15, is paid directly to NASBA.
+The estimated exam fee for each section is $344.80.
+Please note that fees are subject to change by NASBA.

 Engaging in continuous learning helps professionals develop their skills and remain up-to-date with the evolving professional landscape.
-Hence, the OAB requires CPA license holders to engage in CPE, which must be completed annually from January 1 to December 31.
-CPAs must complete at least 120 credit hours (including four hours of professional ethics) within any rolling 3-calendar-year period with a minimum of 20 credit hours each year.
-You must maintain records of your CPE hours for at least five years from the end of the year the CPE was earned.
+Hence, the OAB requires CPA license holders to engage in CPE, which must be completed annually from Jan.
+1 to Dec.
+31. CPAs must complete at least 120 credit hours (including 4 hours of professional ethics) within any rolling 3-calendar-year period, with a minimum of 20 credit hours each year.
+You must maintain records of your CPE hours for at least 5 years from the end of the year the CPE was earned.

-Oklahoma CPA Exam: Dates, Score Release, and Scheduling
+Oklahoma CPA Exam: Exam Dates, Score Release, and Scheduling

 The CPA Exam is held year-round, allowing Oklahoma candidates to schedule each exam section based on their preferred date and location.
-CPA Exam score release dates are announced by the AICPA every two years.
+CPA Exam score release dates are announced by the AICPA.
 After satisfying the Oklahoma CPA requirements, candidates are eligible to apply for the Uniform CPA Exam.
 This guide will help you understand the application process.

 Oklahoma CPA candidates can register for the CPA Exam via the OAB portal.
-They must submit their education transcripts, application, and application fee of $50 to the board.
+You must submit your education transcripts, application, and application fee of $50 to the board.

 The OAB will review your application and send an approval letter confirming your eligibility.
 You will receive an Authorization to Test (ATT) indicating that you can now take the CPA Exam.
 Next, NASBA will share a payment coupon to pay the exam fees.

-Upon payment confirmation, you will receive a Notice to Schedule (NTS) from NASBA, allowing you to schedule your exam.
+Upon payment confirmation, you’ll receive a Notice to Schedule (NTS) from NASBA, allowing you to schedule your exam.
 You must bring your NTS with you to the Prometric exam center.

 You can then schedule your CPA Exam sections via the Prometric website.
 Here you can easily find the exam dates and locations that meet your individual needs.

-Candidates must pass the four sections of the CPA Exam in an 18-month window.
-A passing score on each exam section is 75 or higher.
+Candidates must pass all sections of the CPA Exam with a passing score of 75 or higher.